-▶ To select the program management: Press the PGM MGT key.
+■ To select the program management: Press the PGM MGT key.
 If necessary, press the WINDOW soft key to set up the screen as it is shown at the upper right

 ▶ To manage the network drives: Press the NETWORK soft key (second soft-key row).
 In the right-hand window the TNC shows the network drives available for access.
-The soft keys described below are used to define the connection for each drive
+With the soft keys described below you can define the connection for each drive.

-Establish network connection.
-If the connection is active, the TNC shows an M in the Mnt column.
-You can connect up to 7 additional drives with the TNC

-Disconnect the network connection

-Automatically establish network connection whenever the TNC is switched on.
-The TNC shows an A in the Auto column if the connection is established automatically

-Do not establish network connection automatically when the TNC is switched on
+Function Soft key Establish network connection.
+If the connection MOUNT is active, the TNC shows an M in the Mnt column.
+DEVICE You can connect up to 7 additional drives with the TNC Disconnect the network connection DEVICE Automatically establish network connection аито whenever the TNC is switched on.
+The TNC shows an A in the Auto column if the connection is established automatically Do not establish network connection NO AUTO automatically when the TNC is switched on

 It may take some time to mount a network device.
 At the upper right of the screen the TNC displays [READ DIR] to indicate that a connection is being established.
-The maximum transmission speed is 2 to 5 Mbps, depending on the type of file being transferred and how busy the network is.
+The maximum transmission speed is 2 to 5 Mbit/s, depending on the type of file being transferred and how busy the network is.